-If one of the apps you developed for one of the previous assignments turned out be to very popular (i.e. has lots of users or a high growth rate) or has perceived potential, you may also choose to further develop it as your Final Project.
-The only minor complication is that you might be “locked in” to work with same team members.
+If one of the apps you developed for one of the previous assignments turned out to be to very popular (i.e. has lots of users or a high growth rate) or has perceived potential, you may also choose to further develop it as your Final Project.
+The only minor complication is that you might be "locked-in" to work with the same team members.
 We leave you to sort such things out by yourself.

 Course Policy on Final Project Groupings

-If you decide to work with external parties, we do not have any official guide on what compensation you should negotiate for.
+If you decide to work with external parties, we do not have any official guide on what compensation you should negotiate.
 We leave it to you to decide for yourselves what is fair.
 However, DO NOT work for companies that clearly neither value nor respect you.

 Final Project Proposal

-Your team should submit a project proposal by 2 October 2017.
-The proposal should by about 4 to 5 pages (maximum of 6) in length and address (at least) the following points:
+Your team should submit a project proposal by Monday, September 26, 2022 at 11:59 PM.
+The proposal should be about 4 to 5 pages (maximum of 6) in length and address (at least) the following points: